arashsm79/mips-hdl/README.md

 # MIPS Single-Cycle Multi-Cycle Implementation
 > Single-Cycle and Multi-Cycle implementation of a subset of MIPS instruction set.

-An impplementation of 16-bit MIPS ISA, writtern in Verilog 2005 (IEEE Standard 1364-2005).
+An impplementation of 16-bit MIPS ISA, written in Verilog 2005 (IEEE Standard 1364-2005).

 ## Table of Contents
 - [Instructions](#Instructions)